DOGGIE DAYCARE OVERVIEW

 - What vaccinations do they require?
 Make sure you’re comfortable with the requirements.
 Don’t compromise your dog’s physical health by over-vaccinating or administering unnecessary shots just to satisfy daycare.
 If they ask for vaccinations you’d prefer not to give your dog, see if they’ll accept a letter from your veterinarian stating that in her opinion your dog is adequately protected.

 - How do they determine appropriate play groups?
 Your Maltese should not be in a play group with a Great Dane, or vice versa.
+In a recent tragedy, a 5-pound Pomeranian was killed at a daycare center when left unattended with a 60-pound dog.
+(Attended or not, these two dogs should not have been in the same playgroup!)
 Nor should a body-slamming adult Labrador be playing with a space-sensitive Border Collie puppy.
 If you get the proper answer (play style, size, and age) make sure your observations of the groups playing support their answer.

 “To minimize risk of injury, dogs should be separated based on play style, size, and age,” says Bennett.
 “Keep in mind that accidents and injuries can happen in all facilities.
 Dog daycare is like a child’s playground, and by allowing dogs to play together there is a risk of injury.
 Collars can present a hazard during dog play, but dogs without collars have no visible identification.
 Discuss this conundrum with your potential provider to see how they handle it, and be sure you are comfortable that escape risks are minimal at the facility.
 You should see multiple doors within the facility to the playrooms and secure high fences around outdoor play yards.”